digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 What would be most coherent with your review type?
 What would be the most incoherent combination?

+### Internal coherence

+- Requirement for the review protocol - need to study methods papers carefully, identify the characteristics, and justify your choices.

 ### What can we publish from a review project

 Highlight that open science is just getting started in the area of literature reviews

 End of first session: take notes on your ideas and how to introduce your topic, take notes on questions you would need to research

-## Steps

-Ask students to adopt the perspective of a reviewer and scrutinize methodological choices

 ## Review protocols: Their purposes